SGCNZ Teachers Go Global

 - Submit a brief CV, which includes experience in teaching Shakespeare (2 page max)

-- Send a head and shoulders photo (suitable and available for reproduction up to A4 size in the media and on the web) with your name and that of the photographer written on the back and permission to use it
+- Send a head and shoulders photo (suitable and available for reproduction up to A4 size in the media and on the web), file no larger than 1MB.
+If hard copy, write your name and that of the photographer on the back and permission to use it.

 - A Reference from your Principal or other senior staff member